 – Hi guys.
 Thanks for making time to talk to me about your careers.
 Let’s begin with some of your early experiences.
 Bernadette, you started off by playing drums in church alongside your brother, correct?

 Bernadette: Yes, I did.
 My brother was a bass player whilst I was a drummer, and he was my guide for how to be more aggressive as a musician.
-The church we attended had a 100-voice choir that would compete with other choirs around town, and we used to win a lot of those sing-offs because there was a slot for the girl drummer to do a solo, which gave me a chance to do my thing as a drummer.
+The church we attended had a 100-voice choir that would compete with other choirs around town, and we used to win a lot of those sing-offs because there was a slot for the girl drummer to do a solo, which gave me a chance to showcase my abilities as a drummer.
 So that was how I fell in love with being in a band.
 I was actually on my way to being a lawyer, but because of those experiences I realized that music was my purpose and I focused on that instead.

 – What was your first break as a professional musician?